 All our restaurants enjoy the benefit of low food miles, with much of the menu picked from the gardens they overlook.
 Should you spot a blackberry in the woods or a vine-ripened tomato in the Greenhouse, feel free to have a taste.
 Hotel guests enjoy a private Kitchen Garden to meander among strawberries and help themselves to leaves, peas and beans.

-We have all you need to create the perfect hamper, or you can enjoy the relaxed service offered at several dining options.
-We encourage guests to taste the fruits of the garden and so do not allow personal picnics on the farm.
+We encourage guests to taste the fruits of the garden and so do not allow personal picnics in the gardens; please enjoy the relaxed service offered at several dining options.

 Regrettably we cannot allow dogs (except assistance dogs) as we keep various types of deer and fowl in open areas.